MarcelRocha/portfolio_data_science/README.md

 # Data Science Portfolio

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of data science projects completed by me for academic, self learning and hobby purposes.
 Presented in the form of iPython Notebooks.

 *Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.*